smilies-polito/NSS/README.md

 ```
 NSS/data/PatchClampDataset/PatchClamp_EP_features.csv
 ```
-This file is generated with a custom script calling the Allen SDK APIs and using the IPFX library to access precumputed EP features for each cell in the Cell Types Database.
+This file (provided in the repository) is generated with a custom script calling the Allen SDK APIs and using the IPFX library to access precumputed EP features for each cell in the Cell Types Database.

 Credits:  Allen Institute for Brain Science (2023).
 Allen SDK.
 Available from https://github.com/alleninstitute/allensdk.
 Allen Institute for Brain Science (2023).
 IPFX.
 Available from https://github.com/alleninstitute/ipfx.